gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/template.md

 <img src="/Building-the-Web/slides/workshop/layoutbuilder/images/template.png" width="100%">

-_You should see images, index and style in your project folder_
+_We will create images, index and style in our project folder_